zwawrzaszek/TEAM/readme.txt

 8. LLD.
 8.1.
 Add 1 class idea to LLD Ideas.
 8.2.
 Add DB information to LLD (LT only).
+9. Link all requirements to at least 1 business requirement (CA only).
-9. Meeting prep.
+10. Meeting prep.

 ---
 Due By Saturday (2020-06-13)

+11. Complete General Description division (CA only; SRS 2).
+12. Procedures For Project Requirement Changes (PM only; SRS 11.2).
-10. First HLD UML diagram (LUID only).
+13. First HLD UML diagram (LUID only).
-11. Pick and list all classes in LLD ideas (LT only).
+14. Pick and list all classes in LLD ideas (LT only).
-12. Check formatting on all documents (DS only).
+15. Check formatting on all documents (DS only).

 +++
 Ground Rules